FrancescoSaverioZuppichini/Flue/README.md

 ```

-We can agree that use a function map is faster.

 ###What else?
 Since we are using classes we can split the code, create helpers function and wather we want.

 ##SuperStore
-Imagine a supermarket, it contains tonnes of small shops, everyone of them does something specific like sell foods or shoes.
-But they are organized by the same supermarket.
+Imagine a supermarket, it contains tonnes of small shops, everyone of them does something specific job like sell foods or shoes, but they are organized by the same supermarket.
 That's the Idea of the SuperStore.
 When you import Flue you automatically import also a **unique** *SuperStore* class that keep a **state** with all the store's states.
 In the end of our dummyStore you can see:

 ```
 SuperStore.addStore(dummyStore)